michu2k/t3-portfolio/README.md

 2. Copy the `.env.example` to the `.env` file and update the variables
 3. Push the prisma schema to the database `pnpm run prisma:push`
 4. Start the development server `pnpm run dev`
-5. If necessary, run prisma studio to check the database data `pnpm run prisma:studio`
+5. If necessary, run prisma studio to check the db data `pnpm run prisma:studio`

 ## Environment variables